ombulabs/blog/_posts/2017-11-15-setup-monit-notifications-on-slack.md

 You can easily test this by manually killing the process.

 ```
-$ ps -aux | grep mosquitto
+$ ps aux | grep mosquitto
 mosquit+ 23073  0.0  0.2  44200  4916 ?
 S    19:48   0:00 /usr/sbin/mosquitto -c /etc/mosquitto/mosquitto.conf

 $ kill -9 23073
 ```

-The process will be automatically restarted after a couple of second and you will receive a message in your Slack channel.
+The process will be automatically restarted after a couple of seconds and you will receive a message in your Slack channel.

 <img src="/blog/assets/images/monit-message-2.png" alt="Monit message">